 Every member of your team will have some sort of prejudice or “gut feeling” going into this meeting.
 Maybe you were charmed by something in the proposal.
 Maybe you really dig the company’s logo and it makes you think that they’re more edgy than they are.
-Maybe you liked their joke in the proposal, so you think that they’re going to be easy to work with.
+Maybe you liked their joke in the proposal, so do you think that they’re going to be easy to work with.
 These are assumptions!
-And know that each member of your team will enter the interview with an assumption that turns out be FALSE.
+And know that each member of your team will enter the interview with an assumption that turns out to be FALSE.
 So put these assumptions onto paper.

 Don’t go into the interviews to confirm what you already think.
 Your goal is to address any uncertainties, but to specifically, it is each person’s responsibility to try to “disprove” their own assumptions.